Pastel Yumi, the Magic Idol

 Pastel Yumi, the Magic Idol (魔法のアイドルパステルユーミ, Mahō no Aidoru Pasuteru Yūmi) is a magical girl anime series by Studio Pierrot.
 It was simultaneously released as a manga by Kiyoko Arai.
 The fourth magical girl series created by Studio Pierrot, Pastel Yumi also appears in a feature-length OVA as well as the Majokko Club Yoningumi A-kūkan kara no Alien X OVA.
 Anime Sols attempted to crowd-fund the release of the show on North American DVD, but was not successful.

-The series became available on the streaming service RetroCrush on May 1, 2020, but the series was taken down on September 1 as it was discovered that the subtitles for episodes 16-25 on the site came from the fansubber Johnny English Subs without his approval.
+The series became available on the streaming service RetroCrush on May 1, 2020, but the series was taken down on September 1 as it was discovered that the subtitles for episodes 16–25 on the site came from the fansubber Johnny English Subs without his approval.
 It eventually returned to RetroCrush on March 26, 2021.

+Overview

+While it has the word "idol" in its title, the story does not center around idols nor the entertainment world, unlike previous works by Studio Pierrot.
+Instead, it aims to be a classic magical girl anime where the protagonist uses magic to engage in various adventures.
+This marks a return to a more orthodox magical girl anime style.
+This shift in direction was in response to the previous work, Magical Emi, which had placed heavy emphasis on character development while the magical elements had taken a backseat.

+Unlike the first three works which blended magic with everyday life, Pastel Yumi had a comical touch and the joy of using magic.
+In terms of direction, despite the protagonist being an elementary school student, there was an excessive amount of "fan-service" aimed at older fans.
+Examples include the protagonist, Yumi, being reduced to her underwear by a magic effect and frequent bathing scenes.
+Some scenes were deemed problematic by TV stations, leading to cuts where nudity was obscured by steam effects.
+This marked a significant departure from typical girls' anime, drawing criticism including from female staff involved in the production.

+With the waning popularity of magical girl anime at the time of broadcast, ratings were poor.
+The series ended after two cours instead of three.
+The Pierrot magical girl anime series entered a hiatus that lasted over ten years until the next installment, 'Fancy Lala' (1998), aired under a different production studio.
+Meanwhile, Studio Pierrot continued to explore magical girl projects, including a coloring book series for the 'Fashion Lala' project, which launched in 1986 and continued until 1998.